SaishJ/React-Native-Basics/Readme.md

 - TextInput

 > Used for inputting text into the app via a keyboard.
 Props provide configurability for several features, such as auto-correction, auto-capitalization, placeholder text, and different keyboard types, such as a numeric keypad.

+- Switch

+> Renders a boolean input.
+This is a controlled component that requires an onValueChange callback that updates the value prop in order for the component to reflect user actions.